 308 vs 30-06 vs 300 Win Mag: Which Is Right For You?

-When using the right bullets and with good shot placement, all three are great hunting cartridges for medium to large sized game like whitetail deer, mule deer, black bear, feral hogs, pronghorn, caribou, javelina, mountain lion, elk, bighorn sheep, mountain goat, impala, kudu, wildebeest and other species of African plains game.
-The same goes for red stag, tahr, fallow deer, chamois, and other game you might encounter on a New Zealand hunting safari.
+When using the right bullets and with good shot placement, all three are great hunting rounds for medium to large sized game in North America like whitetail deer, mule deer, black bear, feral hogs, pronghorn, caribou, javelina, mountain lion, elk, bighorn sheep, and mountain goat.
+The same goes for red stag, tahr, fallow deer, chamois, and other game you might encounter on a New Zealand hunting safari or impala, kudu, wildebeest and other species of African plains game.

 While they’re far too light (and not legal) for use on thick-skinned dangerous game like Cape Buffalo and elephant, you could use any of these cartridges to hunt other really big species of game like eland, moose, bison, and brown bear (Roy Lindsley used a .30-06 Springfield to take the current Boone & Crockett record Alaska brown bear back in 1952) under the right circumstances.

 Picking the right cartridge out of the three really depends on your personal desires and what/where you’ll be hunting.

 Do you primarily hunt deer in a thickly wooded area where long distance shots past 200 yards are uncommon and bullet drop is less of a concern?
 All three cartridges will work really well here.
 However, the .308 Winchester is probably the best choice in this case.
 Having a short, light hunting rifle is a big plus when moving through thickly wooded areas where short range hunting situations are the norm.
 The .308 Winchester is absolutely deadly on medium game like deer and the other two cartridges do not have a significant ballistic advantage over the .308 Winchester until ranges get past 300 yards.